Provide water for wildlife; here are some good ways

 (© Olga Rutko / Shutterstock)

-If digging a pond isn’t for you, consider a whiskey half-barrel with a liner or a sizable ceramic flowerpot with the holes plugged.
+If digging a pond isn’t for you, a whiskey half-barrel with a liner or a sizable ceramic flowerpot with plugged holes will work fine and be pretty.
 DIY whiskey barrel pond video

 Think small